sdtsui/react-ng2-ng1.5.3-rxJS-todomvc/README.md

 # udf-ee-todomvc

-A set of examples in React, Angular2 and Angular 1.5, using RxJS.
+TodoMVC.
+UI in React, Angular2 and Angular 1.5; shared state management implemented with RxJS Observables.

-### Notes to Self:
-  - import CSS

 todo:
-  1. Working React Implmentation
-  4. Split into Angular2, Angular 1.5 Folders

 # Getting started
 Run `npm install` and `npm start`.
 Webpack will build the assets.